publiccodenet/blog/_posts/2021-03-16-notes-from-community-call-4-march-2021.md

 ### Guides

 More guides like the one on [how to start a Standard compliant GitHub repository](https://blog.publiccode.net/news/2020/12/09/how-to-start-a-standard-compliant-repository.html) were also requested.
+This would make it easier for public organizations and vendors to use the standard right from the start.

 ### Vendors checking compliance